Professional wrestling: Submission

+Tajiri performs a camel clutch submission hold on René Duprée.

 To score by submission, the performer must make their opponent give up, usually by putting them in a submission hold (e.g. figure four leg-lock, arm-lock, sleeper-hold).

-Tajiri performs a camel clutch submission hold on René Duprée.

 A performer may appear to voluntarily submit by verbally informing the referee (usually used in moves such as the Mexican Surfboard, where all four limbs are incapacitated, making tapping impossible).
 Since Ken Shamrock popularized it in 1997, a wrestler can indicate a voluntary submission by "tapping out", that is, tapping a free hand against the mat or against an opponent.
 Submission was initially a large factor in professional wrestling, but following the decline of the submission-oriented catch-as-catch-can style from mainstream professional wrestling, the submission largely faded.
 Despite this, some wrestlers, such as Chris Jericho, Ric Flair, Bret Hart, Kurt Angle, Ken Shamrock, Dean Malenko, Chris Benoit, Bryan Danielson, and Tazz, became famous for their fictional depictions of winning matches via submission.
 A wrestler with a signature submission technique is portrayed as better at applying the hold, making it more painful or more difficult to get out of than others, or can be falsely credited as inventing the hold (such as when Tazz popularized the kata ha jime judo choke in pro wrestling as the "Tazzmission").

 Under wrestling nominal rules, all contact between the wrestlers must cease if any part of the body is touching or underneath the ropes.
 As such, many performances will attempt to break submission holds by deliberately grabbing the bottom ropes.
 This is called a "rope break", and it is one of the most common ways to break a submission hold.
 Most holds leave an arm or leg free, so that the person can tap out if they want.
 Instead, they use these free limbs to either grab one of the ring ropes or drape their foot across or underneath one.
 Once this has been accomplished and witnessed by the referee, the referee will demand that the offending wrestler break the hold and start counting to five if the wrestler does not.
 If the referee reaches the count of five and the wrestler still does not break the hold, they are disqualified.

 If a manager decides that their wrestler presented as their client should tap out, but cannot convince the wrestler to do so, they may "throw in the towel" (by literally taking a gym towel and hurling it into the ring where the referee can see it).
 This is the same as a submission, as in kayfabe the manager is considered the wrestler's agent and therefore authorized to make formal decisions (such as forfeiting a match) on the client's behalf.